rosano/kommit/os-app/open-guide/text.en.md

 Kommit helps you remember what you learn via flashcards and [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).

+Inspired by [Anki](https://apps.ankiweb.net) and other spaced-repetition learning systems, it presents flashcards to you just before your brain is likely to forget, thereby strengthening memory while reducing study time.

 When one side is presented, you try to recall the other before flipping it over – this [active recall](https://en.wikipedia.org/wiki/Active_recall) strengthens your memory more than multiple-choice questions.

 The cards are presented when you are likely to forget, which [aids memory retention](https://elearninginfographics.com/memory-retention-and-the-forgetting-curve-infographic/) and also reduces the amount of time you need to study.
 This method can make remembering a choice rather than leaving it up to chance.